kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 for loading data and showing the results.

 Coroutines are computations that run on top of threads and can be suspended.
-By saying "suspended", we mean that the corresponding computation can be paused, removed from the thread, and stored in memory.
+When a coroutine is "suspended", the corresponding computation is paused, removed from the thread, and stored in memory.
 Meanwhile, the thread is free to be occupied with other activities: